Paeonia ludlowii: Differences from related species

-Paeonia delavayi is closely related to P. ludlowii, but can easily be distinguished because it reproduces mainly by stolons, has fused roots, stems emerge from the ground individually, is only up to 1¾ m high, has segmented leaves with narrow and acute segments.
+Paeonia delavayi is closely related to P. ludlowii, but can easily be distinguished because it reproduces mainly by stolons, has fused roots, stems emerge from the ground individually, is only up to high, has segmented leaves with narrow and acute segments.
 Petals, stamens, disk, and stigmas may be yellow, maroon, orange or white.
 It has two to eight carpels, which develop in small follicles (2-3.5 × 1-1.5 cm) and rarely produce seeds.
 P. ludlowii on the other hand can only reproduce by seed and lacks creeping underground stems, has slender, regular roots, while the stems form a clump, grows to 2-3.5 m high, has leaves with short and abruptly pointed lobes, petals, stamens, disk and stigmas are always yellow, only one or very rarely two carpels develop but this grows into a much larger follicle (4.7-7 × 2-3.3 cm) which always develops seeds.

 Other species of tree peony do not have yellow flowers, do not grow as large and generally have darker green foliage and darker brown bark.
 Some of the many cultivated cross-breeds of tree peonies may have yellow flowers, but these are not nodding, generally much larger, mostly double flowered, with darker green leaves and much lower.